Adapted from Jeni’s Splendid Ice Creams at Home and Jeni’s Splendid Ice Cream Desserts by Jeni Britton Bauer (Artisan, 2011 & 2014)

 56g cream cheese

-Weigh the tapioca flour or cornstarch into a small prep bowl—the kind you use when prepping and doing a mise en place.
+Weigh the tapioca flour or cornstarch into a small prep bowl.

-Weigh out the cream cheese onto a small flat plate and sprinkle the sea salt over it.
-Use the tines of a fork to press the salt into the cream cheese.
-Transfer this to a container that can handle a bit of hot liquid later.
-I use the tall plastic beaker that came with my immersion blender.
+Weigh the cream cheese onto a small flat plate and sprinkle the salt over it.
+Use the tines of a fork to press the salt into the cream cheese, then transfer it to a container that can handle a bit of hot liquid—I use the tall beaker that came with my immersion blender.

 Measure the Lyle’s Golden Syrup into a small glass—I use a 5-ounce measuring glass.
-If you like, you can microwave it for 30 seconds to make it easier to pour.
+You can microwave it for 30 seconds to make it easier to pour.

 Pour the milk into a saucepan.
 Take a small amount of that milk and whisk it into the bowl with the tapioca flour until completely smooth.
 Set this slurry aside.

 Add the heavy cream to the milk in the pan.
 Stir in the sugar and Lyle’s Golden Syrup.
-Bring the mixture to a low boil over medium heat, stirring constantly.
-Boil gently for 4 minutes.
+Bring to a low boil and boil gently for 4 minutes, stirring constantly.
+Remove from the heat—I just move the pan to the cool burner in back.

-Remove the pan from the heat.
-Give the tapioca slurry another stir to ensure it’s still smooth, then whisk it into the hot milk mixture.
-Return the pan to the heat and bring it back to a boil, stirring the whole time.
-Boil for exactly one minute—no more.
-Remove from the heat.
+Stir the tapioca slurry once more to make sure it’s smooth, then whisk it into the hot milk mixture.
+Return the pan to the heat and bring it back to a boil, stirring constantly.
+Boil for exactly one minute—no more—then remove from the heat.

-Scoop a bit of the hot mixture into the container with the cream cheese and blend until smooth using an immersion blender (or stir briskly with a whisk).
-Return this mixture to the pan and stir until fully incorporated.
+Scoop a bit of the hot mixture into the container with the cream cheese and blend until smooth using an immersion blender (or whisk briskly by hand).
+Return this mixture to the saucepan and whisk until fully incorporated.

-I divide it between two pint-sized cardboard containers.
-Before sealing, I place a 6-inch circle of parchment directly on the surface of the ice cream.
-It helps reduce ice crystals and keeps the texture smooth.
+I divide the finished ice cream between two pint-sized cardboard containers—like the ones Ben & Jerry’s uses—and place a 6-inch circle of parchment directly on the surface before sealing.
+This helps reduce ice crystals and keeps the texture smooth.

-This ice cream is best after at least 8 hours in the freezer, so spinning it in the morning means it’s ready for dessert that evening.
+This ice cream is best after a few hours in the freezer.
+Spinning it in the morning (after an overnight chill in the refrigerator) means it’s ready for dessert that evening.

 Postscript